12Starlight/career/terminal_commands/vim_adv.md

 Note: [count] means a number could be put in front of the <kbd>w</kbd>, which in that case you would move [3] words forward and start on the 4th word.

+&nbsp;

+<kbd>e</kbd> ~ Forward to the end of a word. *Position the curser at the end of
+the word.*

+Note: Does not stop in an empty line.